HDAimperial/HDA-2025-26-pre-course-information/README.md

 Install required packages in R
 There are two main repositories of R packages (sets of built-in R functions): the CRAN (Comprehensive R Archive Network) and Bioconductor.
 Once both R and R Studio are installed, you can open RStudio and install the required packages by running the following code:

-Once you have run all these lines of code, please make sure that all the packages have been properly installed.
-They should all be listed in the “Packages” tab (bottom right hand quadrant of R Studio):</p>

 ```r
 ### First we create a function that checks if you have the package installed
 ### and, if you don't have it, installs the package